 9. Track your performance

-When it comes to online advertising, you can’t just set it and forget it.
-After your ad has been up for a day or two, it’s worth checking in regularly to see how it’s performing.
+When it comes to online advertising, especially Facebook ads for lawyers, you can’t just set it and forget it.
+After running your Facebook ad for a day or two, check in regularly to see how it’s performing.

 You can see this in the Facebook Ads Manager, under the “Ad Reporting” screen.
 This report includes information such as the number of clicks your ad received, the cost per click, and the total dollar amount spent so far.

 If your ad is bringing in plenty of clicks, you may want to run it a little longer, or run a similar campaign.
 If not, you’ll likely want to try a different post for your next campaign.

-Either way, get creative with your Facebook Ads, and don’t be afraid to try new things.
+Either way, get creative with your Facebook Ads.
+Also, don’t be afraid to try new things.
 You never know what might grab a potential client’s attention.

 That’s it!
 Now you know how to set up Facebook advertising for your law firm.

 When done right, Facebook advertising for law firms is an affordable way to connect with potential clients.
 Here’s what to keep in mind to ensure your Facebook marketing efforts are successful:

 - Create valuable content.
 A blog post with valuable information will be more compelling for potential clients who view your ad.
 A quality blog post will also bring down your advertising costs.